Charles Edward, Duke of Saxe-Coburg and Gotha: Eugenics

 Charles Edward was on the governing body of the Kaiser Wilhelm Institute from 1933 to 1945.
 He was secretary of its executive board from 1934 to 1937.
 In those positions, he was involved in promoting eugenicist ideas to the German public, particularly to individuals with power in German society.
 The Law for the Prevention of Genetically Diseased Offspring introduced mandatory sterilisation for certain groups of people who were deemed an unwanted burden on the German nation.
 The German government organised multiple schemes to murder disabled people later on in the regime's reign.
 The first scheme, targeted at children, ran from 1939 to the end of the war and killed 5,300 disabled children.
 The second scheme, which ran from late 1939 to mid-1941, killed more than 70,000 disabled people at six killing centres in Germany and Austria—mainly through gassing.
 Grawitz was heavily involved in this.
 In August 1941, this scheme was stopped, as it was felt to be upsetting the German people and undermining their motivation in wartime.
 A third scheme in the later years of war used more covert methods—to a large extent deliberate starvation.
 It is estimated to have killed between 100,000 and 180,000 people.

 Most evidence which could clarify the level of involvement of the German Red Cross in these events was destroyed, accidentally or deliberately, by the end of the war.
 While most transportation of victims was done by a proxy organisation created for that purpose, the German Red Cross was involved in transporting some of them.
 Many of the nurses who were involved in murdering disabled people were employees of the German Red Cross who had been indoctrinated by the organisation.
 Rushton believed that Charles Edward would have known about these schemes.
 He was a heavy consumer of media and had many social connections.
 Evidence collected by the regime at the time and later studies have suggested that it was common knowledge among the German population.

 Princess Maria Karoline, a member of the former duke's extended family, was murdered by the programme in 1941—even though upper-class disabled people generally had a degree of protection due to their use of private healthcare and their families' political connections.
 According to Rushton, Charles Edward had not intervened because "he had not been concerned that anything would happen to her".
-He received a letter of condolence claiming that she had died of natural causes, which he did not believe.
+He received a letter of condolence stating that she had died of natural causes.
+He did not believe this explanation or comments by his staff that others had been gassed at Hartheim Castle.
 Unusually for a man who rarely missed family events, he did not attend the funeral.